 January 12, 2021

-The thought of implementing a new Risk Management program or changing a current model can often be a daunting task for management.
-Where does one begin and how does a program become embedded in an organisation?
+The thought of implementing a new Risk Management plan or changing a current model can often be a daunting task for management.
+Where does one begin and how does a plan become embedded in an organisation?

-When thinking about establishing a program it is worth taking the time to start small and gradually increase the level and span of the program over time.
-Risk Management programs should be dynamic and adaptable to the organisation and its environments.
+When thinking about establishing a plan it is worth taking the time to start small and gradually increase the level and span of the plan over time.
+Risk Management plans should be dynamic and adaptable to the organisation and its environments.